CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## getTournamentParticipants

-Returns **deepCopies** of tournament participants filtered by participantFilters which are arrays of desired participant attribute values
+Returns **deepCopies** of tournament participants filtered by participantFilters which are arrays of desired participant attribute values.

 ```js
 const participantFilters = {